NAVI Research Institute Exclusive: A Conversation with Professor Mark Eyskens on Migration

 We have, as far as Europe is concerned today, to make a distinction between Europeans moving within the European Union from other member States and people coming from outside Europe, for instance, from Africa and from other parts of the world, from Afghanistan, Pakistan, Asia, and so on.

-And the truth is that immigration has become a strategic weapon in international power politics and in the hands of big powers.
 And then I look at Africa.
 In Africa, the population is exploding.
 There are two billion people living in Africa today, and fifty years from now, it will be four billion.
 If, in the meantime, climate heating continues and the desertification of agriculture, and there is general famine, what will happen to all these poor people?
 They will move to the north because they think that Europe is still an Eldorado, a paradise with a mild climate and with large social allowances.
 So, there will be massive immigration from Africa to Europe.
 What will we do?

 First, it’s my opinion that some countries in the world, and I will call them by their name, like Russia and also China, will promote that kind of immigration of African people to Europe because they know there will be an invasion by migrants of Europe that could be the cause of disruption of the European Society and completely disturb and even threaten Europe with its disappearance as a civilization.
 In case of such a massive immigration in Europe by Africans, not only 20,000 or 30,000 but 300,000 a month and millions a year, what will we then do as Europeans?
 And how will our democracies react?